 But rather than being cured like regular flower—a time-consuming but necessary process for producing smokable cannabis—the plants destined for live resins are flash-frozen before being processed.
 As a result, nearly all the flavorful and aromatic terpenes are preserved, yielding an almost hyper-realistic smoking experience.
 It’s the closest you can get to smoking a live cannabis plant, and it’s an unforgettable experience!

-Live Resin: How to Use and Store It
+How to Use and Store It

 Because live resin is a definition and not a consistency, it can come in several different formats, including wax, badder, budder, and others still.
 And in terms of how it’s used, live resin isn’t much different from other concentrates: You can dab it through a specialized dabbing rig or add a tiny dot to a joint, blunt, or bowl.
 You can even find some flavorful vape cartridges featuring live resin.